Wondering how to get back into the hobby? Lucie Warren from the Philatelic Traders’ Society Limited answers your questions on stamps…

 Stamp collecting is a global hobby that you can take up at any place and at any time.
 And, for the real enthusiasts, it is a hobby that can see you travel the world, with international exhibitions taking place in the likes of Australia, China, Hong Kong, New Zealand and the United Arab Emirates to name a few.
 This also highlights the social nature of the hobby; with stamp collecting groups all over the world, it is an excellent way to meet new people and share your interest with like-minded international collectors.

 These exhibitions are also a perfect opportunity to get started in the hobby.
-With the upcoming Spring Stampex show in February 2017, families and individuals are encouraged to attend for a personal experience of the hobby.
+The London Stampex shows are held in spring and autumn, and families and individuals are encouraged to attend for a personal experience of the hobby.
 Stampex will showcase some rare collections and this will be a unique opportunity to learn more about the hobby and meet fellow collecting enthusiasts.
 This is a great hobby to engage with as a family; a personal collection is wonderful to pass on to your family.

 Connect with one of our Members!